Googleyness in the google interview process is a part of the famous practice among industries in Silicon Valley called "culture fit".

 Though the term sounds cool and enticing, due to the lack of clarity of the term and the wide variety of qualities that the Google interview process revolves around, it gets tricky for aspirants to clear the google interview.

-Let's break down this term in this blog and form the right strategy for clearing this round.
+Let's break down this term in this blog and learn the right strategy for clearing googleyness interview questions.

 Kim Scott, the director of Google's AdSense online sales and operations had attended one of Google's quarterly meetings in 2008 and her mind was racing due to the continuous innovation projects happening everywhere at Google.